jonnonz1/nz-statute-book/acts/public/2009/local-government-auckland-council-act-2009.md

 For the purposes of the Public Works Act 1981,—
   (a) an Auckland water organisation that is not a local authority is to be treated as if it were a local authority; and (b) a work authorised under this Part and undertaken by an Auckland water organisation that is not a local authority is to be treated as if it were a local work.

+### 60A Charges as security
+(1) This section applies if—
+  (a) an Auckland water organisation has granted a security interest over a charge or charging regime revenue as security for a loan or the performance of any obligations under an incidental arrangement; and
+  (b) a receiver has been appointed under section 40A or 40B of the Receiverships Act 1993 in respect of that loan or arrangement; and
+  (c) the Crown monitor has been informed of the appointment.
+(2) The receiver may, without further authority than this section, assess and collect in each financial year a charge under this section to recover sufficient funds to meet—
+  (a) the payment of the Auckland water organisation’s commitments in respect of the loan or incidental arrangement during that year; and
+  (b) the reasonable costs of administering, assessing, and collecting the charge.
+(3) However, a receiver may not create, or receive, any interest or security in water services infrastructure.
+(4) A charge under this section must be assessed as a uniform charge in the dollar on the water services charges of a property—
+  (a) in Auckland; or
+  (b) if the Auckland water organisation resolved that, at the time when the loan was being raised or the incidental arrangement was being entered into, it was for the benefit of only a specified area, that area.
+(5) A charge under this section over any 1 or more of the assets of an Auckland water organisation is subject to section 40D(5) and (6) of the Receiverships Act 1993.
+(6) In this section, Crown monitor means a Crown monitor appointed under section 72 of the Local Government (Water Services Preliminary Arrangements) Act 2024.

 **Auckland water organisation may propose bylaws**